OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### ios-deploy

-On macOS one more tool can be used on the command line called [ios-deploy](https://github.com/ios-control/ios-deploy "ios-deploy"), to allow installation and debugging of iOS apps from the command line.
+On macOS you can also use the [ios-deploy](https://github.com/ios-control/ios-deploy "ios-deploy") tool to install and debug iOS apps from the command line.
 It can be installed via brew:

 ```bash
 $ brew install ios-deploy
 ```

-After the installation, go into the directory of the IPA you want to install and unzip it as ios-deploy installs an app by using the bundle.
+You'll need to unzip your IPA since ios-deploy uses the app bundles to install apps.

 ```bash
 $ unzip Name.ipa
 $ ios-deploy --bundle 'Payload/Name.app' -W -d -v
 ```

-After the app is installed on the iOS device, you can simply start it by adding the `-m` flag which will directly start debugging without installing the application again.
+After the app is installed on the iOS device, you can simply start it by adding the `-m` flag which will directly start debugging without installing the app again.

 ```bash
 $ ios-deploy --bundle 'Payload/Name.app' -W -d -v -m